Pedestrian Safety Improvements: 23rd Avenue S / S Walker Street

 Please contact Maribel Cruz at 206-684-7963 or email@example.com with any questions or concerns.

 These improvements reached 100 percent design in April 2014.
-The project team expects to move to construction as early as July 2014.
-Construction will be complete in late 2014 or early 2015.
+The project team expects to move to construction as early as October 2014.
+Construction will be complete in early 2015.